 #15 – Henniker Covered Bridge (Henniker, NH)

-The Henniker Covered Bridge spans the Contoocock River.
-The covered bridge was build in 1972 and serves as a footbridge for New England College.
+The Henniker Covered Bridge spans the Contoocook River.
+The covered bridge was built in 1972 and serves as a footbridge for New England College.